For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 Note: Payment will be received via PayPal or Payoneer.

-If you’re someone who likes to take photographs, consider selling your high-quality images to stock image websites!
+If you like to take photographs, consider selling your high-quality images to stock image websites!

-The sites vary in requirements, so be sure to check out what is needed to qualify.
+The sites vary in requirements, so check out what is needed to qualify.

-Contributors always earn a percentage of the price these sites receive for licensing their images.
+Contributors consistently earn a percentage of these sites’ price for licensing their images.

-For top tiers such as extended/enhance licenses, these platforms also offer more earnings per download as well.
+For top tiers such as extended or enhanced licenses, these platforms also offer more earnings per download as well.

-This may not seem like a huge number, but can be a promising side income as it requires only one upload effort, and can be online for users to download.
+This may not seem like a huge number, but it can be a promising side income as it requires only one upload effort and can be online for users to download.

 Websites generally allow copyright to be retained by the contributor while attaining the rights to license these content to customers.